shawnlaffan/Alien-Build-Plugin-Cleanse-BuildDir/README.md

        use alienfile
        share {
-           #  other commands to download, unpack and build etc.
+           #  other commands to download, unpack and build etc.,
+           #  and then:
            plugin 'Cleanse::BuildDir';
        };